colygon/glean-devrel/tutorials/getting-started.md

 - "find processes using port 3000"
 - "compress this directory to tar.gz"

-Warp will suggest the appropriate command.
+Glean will suggest the appropriate command.
 Press Enter to execute.

 ### AI Command Explanations